thomasWeise/aitoa-code/README.md

 With the book, we try to develop a readable and accessible introduction in optimization, optimization algorithms, and, in particular, metaheuristics.
 The code is designed as a versatile and general implementation of these algorithms in Java and provides one example application: the Job Shop Scheduling Problem ([JSSP](http://en.wikipedia.org/wiki/Job_shop_scheduling)).

-The book is available in the following formats:
+The [book](http://thomasweise.github.io/aitoa/index.html) is available in the following formats:

-1. as [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), for reading on the computer and/or printing (but please don't print this, save paper),
+1. as [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), in the [PDF](http://en.wikipedia.org/wiki/Pdf) format for reading on the computer and/or printing (but please don't print this, save paper),
-2. as [html](http://thomasweise.github.io/aitoa/aitoa.html), for reading in the browser,  and
+2. as [html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://en.wikipedia.org/wiki/HTML5) format for reading in the browser on any device,
-3. as [epub](http://thomasweise.github.io/aitoa/aitoa.epub), for reading on mobile phones or other hand-held devices.
+3. as [epub](http://thomasweise.github.io/aitoa/aitoa.epub), in the [EPUB3](http://en.wikipedia.org/wiki/EPUB) format for reading on mobile phones or other hand-held devices, and
+4. as [azw3](http://thomasweise.github.io/aitoa/aitoa.azw3), in the [AZW3](http://en.wikipedia.org/wiki/Kindle_File_Format) format for reading on [Kindle](http://en.wikipedia.org/wiki/Amazon_Kindle) and similar devices.

 ## 2. How to Use